 Is my DualShock 4 controller compatible with PC?

-Back in 2013, Sony announced – much to the delight of gamers around the world – that the DualShock 4 controller was compatible with Windows.
-It meant that gamers didn't have to fork out for extra accessories, and provided them the freedom to switch between the two platforms - or so they thought.
+Back when the PS4 was revealed in 2013, Sony announced that the DualShock 4 controller would be compatible with Windows.
+It meant that gamers didn't have to fork out for extra accessories, and provided them with the freedom to switch between the two platforms - or so they thought.

-While occasional games have enjoyed DualShock 4 support over the last few years, 2016 marked the first time that major developers began consistently adding full support for the controller, making it much easier to play games on the PC using the PS4 pad.
+While occasional games enjoyed DualShock 4 support in the early PS4 era, 2016 marked the first time that major developers began consistently adding full support for the controller, making it much easier to play games on the PC using the PS4 pad.

 How to use a PS4 controller with Steam games

-2016 also saw Steam add support for the DualShock 4, so that you can now use it to navigate the Steam menu in Big Picture Mode - including on a Steam Link.
+2016 also saw Steam add support for the DualShock 4, so that you could use it to navigate the Steam menu in Big Picture Mode - including on a Steam Link.

 While it was initially limited, Steam now offers the ability to play Steam games with a DS4 controller.
 Simply load up Steam, make sure you're running the latest update of the game you want to play and plug your controller in.
 As with other officially supported games, you'll even see PlayStation icons like X and O, instead of A and B like with Xbox controllers.

 What about games that aren't available on Steam?
 Luckily there is a way to use your DualShock 4 with any unsupported PC game.

 How to use a PS4 controller with any PC game

 As mentioned above, although the DualShock 4 has Windows compatibility, game developers have to specifically add support for it, or it won’t work.
 Alas, there is light at the end of the tunnel as there’s an application available that will map the DualShock 4 controls directly to Microsoft’s XInput API.